 Dr. Aihwa Ong ('74) is Professor of Anthropology and Southeast Asian Studies at the University of California, Berkeley.
 Her latest book, Fungible Life: Experiment in the Asian City of Life was published by Duke University Press in 2016.

-Dr. Assistant Professor of Anthropology at the University of Maryland.
-Treating AIDS: Politics of Difference, Paradox of Prevention was published by Rutgers University Press in 2014.
+Dr. Thurka Sangaramoorthy Assistant Professor of Anthropology at the University of Maryland.
+Rutgers University Press published treating AIDS: Politics of Difference, Paradox of Prevention in 2014.

 Dr. Alice Kehoe is Professor Emeritus at Marquette University.
 Her fourteenth book, Traveling Prehistoric Seas: Critical Thinking on Ancient Transoceanic Voyages was by Routledge Press in 2016.
 Just two years prior, Dr. Kehoe's A Passion for the True and Just: Felix and Lucy Kramer Cohen and the Indian New Deal by the University of Arizona Press in 2014.